-We have many resources and we are trained to pull out your likes and dislikes so that we can recommend books to you.
+We have many resources and we are trained to draw out your likes and dislikes so that we can recommend books to you.
 Librarians are here to field just about any questions.
 Sure if it is simple, you might think using a search engine like Google will get your answer.
-However, if it is complicate do you really want to trust a search engine to get the exact information you need.
-You might be searching for hours when a call to the local library can get the same information in five minutes.
+However, if it is complicated, do you really want to trust a search engine to get the exact information you need?
+You might be searching for hours, when a call to the local library can get the same information in five minutes.

 5. Be our Friend and you get a longer check-out (teachers and homeschoolers too)

 Almost every library has an organization called the Friends of the Library.
 They are there to help support the library for special projects, marketing, and more.
 If you don't have time to give, you can just pay for a membership.
 Membership usually entails longer check-out periods.
 Yes, that's right, it means you can have your favorite book for 28 days instead of 14 often for as little as $10 a year!
 Another secret is that if you are a teacher or a homeschooler, you can the same privledge, but for you it is free!
 You just need your teaching certificate or affidavit for homeschooling.